 • It reads the Claude Desktop configuration file from its standard location on those platforms

-• Use the -s global flag to add servers to your global configuration
+• Use the --scope global flag to add servers to your global configuration

 • Imported servers will have the same names as in Claude Desktop